101. Kenny Dalglish

 Scotland’s most capped player of all time, Kenny Dalglish made his professional debut for Celtic in 1968 but did not establish himself as a regular first team player for a couple of years.
 His breakthrough season was 1971-72, when he scored more than twenty goals as Celtic won a league and cup double and Dalglish found himself in the Scottish national team for the first time, making his debut in a European Championship qualifier against Belgium.
 Further league titles followed in 1973 and 1974, as Celtic established a record of nine consecutive titles.
 Later in 1974, Dalglish played in the World Cup for the first time but Scotland suffered an agonising exit from the finals in West Germany, when despite remaining unbeaten they went out in the first round on goal difference.

-After a short spell with Newcastle United, which included defeat in the 1998 F.A.
-Cup final, he returned to Celtic as Director of Football but became temporary manager following the sacking of head coach John Barnes, helping the team to win the Scottish League Cup in 2000.
+After a short spell with Newcastle United, which included defeat in the 1998 FA Cup final, Kenny Dalglish returned to Celtic as Director of Football but became temporary manager following the sacking of head coach John Barnes, helping the team to win the Scottish League Cup in 2000.
 After leaving Celtic, Dalglish kept a low profile in football and worked behind the scenes at Liverpool for eight years.

 On 8th January 2011 Dalglish was appointed Liverpool’s new manager until the end of the 2010-11 season, following a poor start by Roy Hodgson.
 His contract was further extended and Liverpool won the Football League (Carling) Cup in 2012.

 However, despite also reaching the FA Cup Final, where Liverpool lost to 1-2 Chelsea, Dalglish was sacked as the club’s manager on 17th May 2012 following a disappointing 8th place finish and only amassing 52 points – a record low for Liverpool during the Premier League era.